 - The similarity in pricing: As gold ETFs are traded at the stock exchange, investors, irrespective of their geographical location, may invest in these funds at prevailing trading prices.
-On the other hand, when it comes to buying physical gold, prices may differ from vendor to vendor.
+On the other hand, when buying physical gold, prices may differ from vendor to vendor.

 How to Invest in Gold ETFs?